Risks and Boundaries

 Biopolitics and the image of thought, especially as it pertains to the immunopolitics of the sovereign right to life, come to a critical interaction.
 A terror must be made to reign, a “terror of straying too far from the norm” (Tiqqun 2011, 162).
 We will have to, once again, return to Peter Singer.

 An old dogmatic image of thought sits at the root of the bizarre, yet terrifyingly institutionally respected, utilitarian ethics of Singer which forge a defense for mass eugenical infanticide.
-Singer’s argument about the ethics of the use of euthanasia for the disabled comes down, fundamentally, to his belief that a human being is defined by its capacity for rational engagement with themselves and their social environment, and to distinguish between the two (Singer 2005, 130).
+Singer’s argument about the ethics of the use of euthanasia for disabled people comes down, fundamentally, to his belief that a human being is defined by its capacity for rational engagement with themselves and their social environment, and to distinguish between the two (Singer 2005, 130).
 However, nowhere does put the notion of the “rational” up to the necessary scrutiny.
 His method is not “torturous enough” (Deleuze 1994, 129).
 The question of the rational and what it means to think are left beyond reproach, for everyone knows and no one can deny.
 One wonders whether his Journal of Controversial Ideas could handle the torturous circle Deleuze is looking for in his critique.

 The image of thought is a mechanism of domination because the chasm between thought and practice collapses.
 One may recall Foucault’s statement about thought itself.